Brad Keller (baseball): Boston Red Sox

 On May 26, 2024, Keller signed a major-league contract with the Boston Red Sox.
 In 10 games for the Red Sox, he compiled a 5.66 ERA with 17 strikeouts and 1 save across 20 2/3 innings pitched.
 On August 13, Keller rejected an optional assignment to the Triple-A Worcester Red Sox and elected free agency.
 The next day, he re-signed with Boston on a minor-league contract.
 He had his contract selected to the major league roster a second time on August 26.
 Keller gave up 5 runs (3 earned) in a start against the Toronto Blue Jays before he was designated for assignment again on August 27.
 He elected free agency once more on August 29.
 On September 1, Keller re-signed with the Red Sox organization on a minor league contract.
 He elected free agency on November 2.

 Chicago Cubs

 On January 29, 2025, Keller signed a minor league contract with the Chicago Cubs.
 On March 27, the Cubs selected Keller's contract after he made the team's Opening Day roster.
+He made 68 appearances (including one start) for Chicago during the regular season, compiling a 4-2 record and 2.07 ERA with 75 strikeouts and three saves across innings pitched.

+Philadelphia Phillies

+On December 18, 2025, Keller signed a two-year, $22 million contract with the Philadelphia Phillies, which included a $4 million signing bonus.

+On July 16, 2026, it was announced that Keller had suffered a torn UCL in his right elbow.
+He underwent reconstructive surgery with an internal brace—an alternative to the traditional Tommy John surgery—on July 28.
+Keller's recovery is projected to sideline him until late in the 2027 season or the beginning of the 2028 season.